jbrendel/mock-server/README.md

 the server you need to run.

 To make this as easy as possible - at least for HTTP based servers - I wrote mock-server.py.
-This little utility can be a stand-in for an actual HTTP server during tests.
+This little utility can be a stand-in for a actual HTTP server(s) during tests.
 It is easily configured via a single JSON file, can spin up multiple server threads (listening on different ports) and can reply with specified status, headers and body, based on a client request.

+Ideal for service testing in a micro-services architecture, for example.

 ## How to use